-(h) From 1999 to 2007, in Italy worked a national register on pollutant releases and transfers, the INES register, (Legislative Decree 372/1999 subsequently amended and substituted by Legislative Decree 59/2005).
+The national register on pollutant releases and transfers was established as the INES register under Legislative Decree 372/1999 (subsequently amended and substituted by Legislative Decree 59/2005) for the reporting years 2002 to 2006 and then it was replaced by the national PRTR in 2008.
 The INES register is an inventory containing qualitative and quantitative information on pollutants released into water and into air by specific facilities defined at the EU level.
 Those facilities listed in EU Directive 96/61/EC concerning integrated pollution prevention and control (IPPC) and fulfilling the criteria set out in Ministerial Decree of 23 November 2001 must report under INES.
-Every year the data for the INES Register are collected through an on line procedure The competent authorities validate the data and send the results to ISPRA, which analyses the data, draws up statistics and fills in the INES register.
+Every year the data for the INES Register are collected through an on line procedure.
+The competent authorities validate the data and send the results to ISPRA, which analyses the data, draws up statistics and fills in the INES register.
 These data are sent to the EU by the MoE every three years.
-Five national reporting (from 2002 to 2006) and two reporting cycles to the EU (year 2002 and 2004 as requested by EPER) have been completed.
+To implement in Italy the EU Regulation 166/2006 regarding the establishment of a European Pollutant Emission Register (E-PRTR) INES data collection procedure needed to be redesigned.
+Although the PRTR related national legislation (Presidential Decree n.
+157/2011) was adopted only in October 2011, the national PRTR data collection was operationally implemented by ISPRA already in 2008 and has been taking place on a yearly basis since then.
+EU Regulation 166/2006 requires annual reporting from the EU Member States: presently in Italy 5 data collection cycles have been completed (i.e. in 2007-2008-2009-2010 and 2011) while the collection of data referred to 2012 is ongoing.
+Data collections from 2007 to 2011 are available to the public on the European PRTR website.
+The national website for the INES/PRTR register still needs to be re-designed in order to accommodate also the national PRTR data.